-The SPD has been prepared in conjunction with the LPAs and other relevant stakeholders including the Environment Agency, water companies and Internal Drainage Boards, to support the implementation of flood risk and water related policies in the Local Plans.
+The SPD was prepared in conjunction with the LPAs and other relevant stakeholders including the Environment Agency, water companies and Internal Drainage Boards, to support the implementation of flood risk and water related policies in the Local Plans.
 In its role as a statutory consultee for surface water drainage, the LLFA will follow the guidance in this SPD.

 Advice to developers

-If you wish to take up our pre-application service or would like to discuss comments made by the LLFA in response to a planning application, please see the charging schedule below (as there may be charge for this service).
+If you wish to take up our pre-application service or would like to discuss comments made by the LLFA in response to a planning application, please see the charging schedule and online application form below (as there may be charge for this service).

 Sustainable Drainage Systems (SuDS)

 Sustainable Drainage Systems (SuDS) mimic natural drainage to manage surface water run-off from a development.
 SuDS allow for the collection, storage and treatment of surface water in order to reduce flood risk caused by development.
 SuDS generally replace traditional underground, piped drainage systems.
 The aim of SuDS is to keep water on the surface as much as possible.
 They can integrated into both rural and urban developments.